Updated January 17, 2022

 Have you received Botox or Juvederm and experienced bruising after the treatment?
 Or, are you scheduled for Radiesse or Sculptra and worried that you might bruise after these dermal fillers?
 Even if you’re a regular at your plastic’s or dermatologist’s office, it’s worth remembering a couple of key points when it comes to preventing bruising after these cosmetic treatments.

-Keep in mind that the type of cosmetic treatment you receive may also influence whether you bruise or not.
+Firstly, the type of cosmetic treatment you receive has some influence over whether you’ll bruise or not.
 Hyaluronic acid fillers (Juvederm, Perlane, Restylane) along with Radiesse and Sculptra are more likely to cause bruising than wrinkle reducers (Botox, Dysport, or Xeomin) because the material is thicker and the needle is injected deeper into skin folds.

 Also, while most people look fine after cosmetic injectable treatments, it is best to schedule a week or two before a special event in the oft chance that you bruise.

 Follow our list of do’s and don’ts to minimize bruising after Botox and fillers:

 Avoid Supplements With Blood Thinning Effects.
 Supplements that have blood thinning effects including dong quai, fish oil, garlic, ginger, ginkgo biloba, ginseng, green tea, red clover, and vitamin E should be discontinued 7 days prior to getting fillers.
 These supplements may increase bleeding especially if you’re taking blood-thinning medications like warfarin or non-steroidal anti-inflammatory drugs (NSAIDs).